Wowza Alternatives for Online Video Streaming

 - Religious events

-- News media and talk shows, and
+- News media and agencies

 To get started with online video streaming, you’ll want to use an online video platform (OVP).
 An OVP is like a Swiss Army Knife for internet video, providing an array of tools and features.

-At their core, OVPs host videos-on-demand and (sometimes) provide live streaming services.
+At their core, OVPs host videos on demand and (sometimes) provide live streaming services.
 OVPs can also include features for:

 - Video security and access control tools